Homotopy theory of symmetric powers: Model categories

+Parts~\refit{h.cofibration.containment} and~\refit{h.i.cofibrations.pushout} are due to Batanin and Berger \cite[Proposition~1.6, Lemmas 1.2, 1.3,~1.7]{BataninBerger:Homotopy}.
+(The characterization of left properness in~\refit{h.cofibration.containment} is formulated for $\cofh$ instead of $\cofi$ in loc.~cit., but holds as stated above by the above fact.) \refit{h.i.cofibrations.pushout} also implies the ``$\Rightarrow$'' implication of~\refit{acyclic.i.cofibrations}.
+The converse follows from the above fact.

-\refit{i.cofibrations.weakly.sat}: We use the notation of \refle{sequential}.
+\refit{i.cofibrations.weakly.sat}: It is enough to treat the non-acyclic classes.
+We first show the claim for $\cofh$, using the notation of \refle{sequential}.
 For an object~$S$ under $X_\infty$, there is a functorial isomorphism $S \sqcup_{X_\infty} Y_{\infty} = \colim S \sqcup_{X_i} Y_i$.
 Therefore, the pushout of a weak equivalence $s\colon S\to S'$ under $X_\infty$ along $f_\infty$ is the filtered colimit of the pushouts of $s \sqcup_{X_i} Y_i$.
 Each of those is a weak equivalence since $f_i$ is an h-cofibration.
 By assumption, their colimit is also a weak equivalence, so $f_\infty$ is an h-cofibration.
-For acyclic h-cofibrations, use \refle{sequential}\refit{we.chain.colimits} one more time.
+A similar argument works for $\cofi$ by commuting filtered homotopy colimits and homotopy pushouts. \xpf